-AXA is fully committed to data protection and security.
+AXA and AXA-ARAG, a subsidiary of AXA Insurance AG, are fully committed to data protection and security.

-All personal data is processed in accordance with the applicable terms and conditions of data protection.
+All personal data is processed in accordance with the applicable data protection provisions.
 Because the AXA companies in Switzerland belong to the French AXA Group, some business processes are carried out internationally in centralized service centers and data processing systems for the purpose of reducing costs.
 Steps that involve data processing outside of the European Union are subject to AXA Group's Binding Corporate Rules.
 These Binding Corporate Rules have been approved by the European Data Protection Authorities and made available to the Federal Data Protection and Information Commissioner for information purposes.
 They ensure an adequate level of protection while data is being processed by AXA companies domiciled outside of the EU.

 Questions and answers on data protection